LM-Commons/LmcRbacMvc/docs/docs/quick-start.md

 if the current identity is granted to do something.

 The authorization service is registered inside the service manager using the following key: `LmcRbacMvc\Service\AuthorizationService`.
-Once injected, you can use it as follow:
+Once injected, you can use it as follows:

 ```php
 use LmcRbacMvc\Exception\UnauthorizedException;